 The reason his turnover numbers are so high is precisely because, if Sherman is doubled, he struggles badly to pass the ball back out, and nor does he have the strength and/or explosiveness to go through it.
 His recognition to shoot only when he has a good look and is suitably open is coincident with, but certainly not coincidental to, an inability to finish through contact and when challenged by long, strong defenders.
 Sherman is reasonably mobile and has good post footwork, enough to develop into a decent post-up option in one on one coverage – whilst being a below-the-rim player that barely jumps, Sherman has decent touch around the basket with his strong hand and uses fakes well, a right handed short hook shot combined with a solid enough free throw stroke and an ability to hit cutters when not drawing too much defensive attention.
 But when smothered, he is so readily stripped that he becomes a liability.
 It seems odd for such an average offensive option to be such a defensive focal point, but the chances of securing a turnover when doing so are so raised that the entire ACC all feasted on it.

-Away from the basket, Sherman uses his Spartans screening training to occasionally play some pick and roll, and has a mid-range jumpshot if left alone.
+Away from the basket, Sherman uses his Spartans screening training to occasionally play some pick-and-roll, and has a mid-range jump shot if left alone.
 He could have stood to attend a little more of that screen training, however, as he has a tendency to set moving ones.
 Sherman’s rebounding rate picked up as a senior, although this is perhaps partly attributable to the team’s overall rebounding problems.
-Defensively, he moves his feet and rotates, but mostly plays defense with his hands in the air – without the mobility to change direction, rebound outside of his area, step out well or the leap ability to protect the rim, nor the strength to muscle anyone around on the interior, Sherman relies upon positioning and anticipation more than physical tools on the defensive end just as he does on offense, and thus can be found wanting.
+Defensively, he moves his feet and rotates, but mostly plays defence with his hands in the air – without the mobility to change direction, rebound outside of his area, step out well or the leap ability to protect the rim, nor the strength to muscle anyone around on the interior, Sherman relies upon positioning and anticipation more than physical tools on the defensive end just as he does on offence, and thus can be found wanting.

 While Sherman has clearly been the beneficiary of an expanded role and a change of scenery, the same enhanced opportunities exposed his limitations.
 There is money to be made somewhere, and progress has been made, but Sherman still has a ways to go.